-If you have technical questions about using the APHIS Core Message Set to file APHIS-required import data in ACE, email the APHIS ACE team at email@example.com.
+If you have technical questions about using the APHIS Core Message Set to file APHIS-required import data in ACE, users can reach the APHIS Core Message Set Help Desk at 1-833-481-2102, or email the APHIS ACE team at firstname.lastname@example.org.

 APHIS and U.S. Customs and Border Protection (CBP) work together to keep damaging plant pests and animal diseases out of the United States.
 APHIS, along with many other U.S. government agencies, requires importers to file specific information with CBP about the products they are bringing into the country.
 This information helps APHIS and CBP make timely science-based decisions about the admissibility of imported commodities.

 The SAFE Port Act of 2006 required CBP to create ACE for electronically collecting and distributing import data that they and their partner government agencies traditionally received on paper documents.
 ACE is part of a larger government-wide initiative, known as the International Trade Data System (ITDS), to streamline the import/export process for business.

 After a successful pilot in 2016, CBP (on behalf of APHIS) mandated the use of ACE for collecting Lacey Act declarations.
 The Lacey Act combats trafficking in “illegal” wildlife, fish, and plants, making it unlawful to import certain plants and plant products without an import declaration.